1. Provide home health services to priority patients only.

 Since the corona virus in the US is not contained, the presumption must be that anyone can have the COVID-19 virus.
 Under these circumstances your HHA must limit contact to patients that require critical care and have no one - other than home health agency personnel - to provide the service.

-Priority patients includes those have the following skilled needs:
+Priority patients includes those with the following skilled needs:

 - administer critical medications that cannot be administered by anyone other than home health personnel.